 From avoiding brand crises to looking for ways to strengthen your image proactively, you need an accurate and consistent method to understand your public perception and measure your impact on it.

-Show the C-suite that you are refining your tactics to make the most out of your resources and deliver results quarter over quarter through an outcome-based reputation measurement strategy centered on brand drivers.
+Show the C-suite that you are refining your tactics to make the most out of your resources and deliver results quarter over quarter through an outcome-based reputation management strategy centered on brand drivers.

-An outcome-based reputation measurement strategy centered on brand drivers allows you to:
+An outcome-based reputation management strategy centered on brand drivers allows you to:

 Quantify Your Reputation